cscart/docs/en/cscart_addons/addons/order_status_restriction/index.rst

 --------
 Overview
 --------
-	The brand new Order Status Restrictions add-on allows its user to monitor and switch between order statuses.
+	The brand new Order Workflow add-on allows its user to monitor and switch between order statuses.
 By adding the change order status workflow, the add-on helps to enhance the security of the shipping operations, take control of your fee and monitor shipping chains of your vendors!

 		.. fancybox:: img/Order_restriction.png
 	 		:alt: Order restriction addon